lancenacabuan/theosis/Pillars.md

 *Theosis* is the beautiful process by which we are transformed into the likeness of Christ, empowered by the Holy Spirit.
 It is not an abstract theological concept but a practical, spiritual reality that shapes every part of the Christian life.
 Through *Exalting Our Creator*, *Emulating Christlikeness*, *Exemplifying Consecration*, and *Embodying Communion*, we grow into the people God created us to be—image-bearers of His glory.

 This process is both a present reality and a future hope.
 As we live out *Theosis* in our daily lives, we anticipate the ultimate fulfillment of this transformation when we see Christ face to face (1 John 3:2).
-Until that day, we press on with joy, confidence, and gratitude, knowing that God is faithfully at work within us to conform us to the image of His Son.
+Until that day, we press on with joy, confidence, gratitude, and perseverance, knowing that God is faithfully at work within us to conform us to the image of His Son.

-Discipleship is the ongoing journey of walking with Christ, learning from Him, and becoming like Him.
+*Discipleship* is the ongoing journey of walking with Christ, learning from Him, following Him, and becoming like Him.
 As we live out these pillars of *Theosis*, let us reflect God’s glory in all we do and trust in His power to complete the good work He has begun in us.
 Let us rest in the assurance that the God who called us to this great purpose will bring it to fruition, for His glory and our eternal good.
 Amen.